benjamindraper1996/CI_PP2_FoxPhotography/README.md

 ## Features
 ### Dropdown navigation Menu
-- Featured on all Pages across the website.
+- Featured on all pages across the website.
 - The dropdown menu is fully responsive uses a hamburger style button across all sizes.
 - The dropdown menu includes links to allow users to navigate around the site easily.
 - The dropdown menu includes the social media icons that open a link in a new tab.